solita/solita.github.com/_posts/2020-05-25-clojurescript-web-serverwith-macchiato-shadowcljs-and-reitit.md

 }
 ````

-After that, run command `npm install` in the same directory.
+After this, run command `npm install` in the same directory.

 Shadow CLJS compilation is configured in `shadow-cljs.edn` so create a new file with the next content:
 ```clojure